lammps/lammps/doc/src/Packages_details.rst

 **Install:**

-To use this package, also the :ref:`SNAP package <PKG-SNAP>` package needs to be installed.
+To use this package, also the :ref:`ML-SNAP package <PKG-ML-SNAP>` package needs to be installed.
 To make the *mliappy* model available, also the :ref:`PYTHON package <PKG-PYTHON>` package needs to be installed, the version of Python must be 3.6 or later, and the `cython <https://cython.org/>`_ software